awsles/CloudRoles/README.md

 One of the challenges with user role and policy management is that the number of definitions can grow and become unwieldly.
 Sometimes, the *Principle of Least Privilege* is treated more like a law when it shouldn't be.

-This respository contains role and policy definitions for AWS and Azure which balances privileges with manageability -- without sacrificing risk.
+This respository contains role and policy guidance and definitions for AWS and Azure which balance privileges with manageability -- without sacrificing much risk.

 **NOTE:** The roles and policies defined in this repository should be carefully reviewed to meet your specific business and security needs before you deploy them into your environment.